RedBucketRealty/Planning/frontend_plans/business_requirements.md

 # Frontend Business Requirements

-- A singular color theme, documented
+- A set of color themes, documented
 - A font set, documented
 - A logo
 - A splash animation if necessary